BlenderCN-Org/hypermesh/doc/internals.md

 ### updatehyperpositions.py

 Operator that updates the 4-dimensional positions of a mesh's vertices on demand.
-Call this operator if you want to see the correct hypercoordinates of your selection.
+Call this operator if you want to see the correct hypercoordinates of your selection in edit mode.

 ## Where's the data?